Trading Bots

 1. Configure environment variables (RPC, private key, contract addresses)

-2. Fund bot wallet with ETH for gas
+2. Fund the bot wallet with ETH for gas

 3. Set API URL for price data endpoint